Pedro de Ayala: Catherine of Aragon and the rival ambassadors

-Henry VII of England requested on 18 December 1500 that Ayala would stay in London at least until Catherine of Aragon arrived.
+Henry VII of England gave Ayala £60 in September 1499.
+He requested on 18 December 1500 that Ayala would stay in London at least until Catherine of Aragon arrived.
 Puebla wrote to Ferdinand and Isabella that Henry VII's councillors realised that Ayala was useful to England because he undermined Puebla's work.
 Worse, another ambassador, Don Gutierre Gómez de Fuensalida, the Knight-Commander of Haro, sent to arbitrate between them was, according to Puebla, colluding with Don Pedro.
 At the end of December 1501, Ayala wrote to Isabella describing the aftermath of the royal marriage.
 In a long letter he accused Dr Puebla of conniving with Henry VII over Catherine's jewels.
 He said that Henry VII had discussed with him whether Catherine should go with Arthur to Ludlow Castle.
 Ayala said he had sympathised with Henry's councillors who wanted the couple to stay apart and not yet live together, but he had tried to steer Catherine to insist she go to Ludlow.
 The couple left London on 21 December 1501.

+Ayala heard that both Elizabeth of York and Margaret Beaufort opposed the marriage of James IV to Margaret Tudor, contending that she was too young to become a mother.
 On 25 January 1502, the feast of the Conversion of St Paul, Ayala attended the marriage by proxy of James IV to Margaret Tudor at Richmond Palace.
 First there was mass in the chapel, followed by the ceremony itself in the Queen's Great Chamber.
 Perkin Warbeck's widow Lady Catherine Gordon was also present.
 Pedro de Ayala sent a present of oranges to Elizabeth of York at Richmond Palace on 29 March 1502.

 With the conclusion of the Scottish royal marriage, Ayala was recalled from the London embassy, and Ferdinand wrote on 1 September 1502 asking Ferdinand, Duque de Estrada, to make sure he came home.
 As a leaving gift, Henry VII gave him £200 on 16 September 1502, and Pedro received two valuable church appointments as Archdeacon of London on 3 September and Prebendary of Caddington Minor on 23 September.
 He was sent to Flanders, but by April 1503 Isabella regretted his move.
 While Ayala was at Malines in August 1505, Puebla complained to Ferdinand that he and Doña Elvira Manuel had persuaded Catherine of Aragon to give away a valuable collar, brocade and silverwork.
 Ayala was resident ambassador with the Emperor at Bruges, but returned to England in March 1506, during the visit of Philip I of Castile and his wife Joanna of Castile to Henry, Prince of Wales and Catherine of Aragon.
 The Venetian ambassador reported that his activities were worrying Philip, who believed Ayala was advising Joanna and influencing her behaviour.